Cancer Treatment Side Effects: Emotional Well Being

 - Control what you can.
 Setting a schedule for your day, getting involved in your health care, and making positive lifestyle changes are a few ways you can regain a sense of control.

-Whatever you decide, be sure to do what’s right for you.
+Whatever you decide, be sure to do what’s right for you and to manage your cancer treatment side effects.
 For more suggestions, you may want to reach out to your oncologist or nurse.